The History Of Kava: A Drink Enjoyed for Centuries

-There are legends that link the origin of kava’s popularity with a Samoa-born girl who left Fiji to marry a chief back in Samoa.
+There are legends that link kava origins with a Samoa-born girl who left Fiji to marry a chief back in Samoa.
 On route back to Samoa, she noticed two hillside plants, one of which was being chewed by a rat.
 After chewing, the rat fell asleep.
 This very incident made the girl realize that the plants contain some comforting properties.
 The plant was kava.
 She decided to bring the plant with her to Samoa.
 In Samoa, these plants found a more congenial environment to grow.
 A chief from a nearby island took roots of these two plants with him in return for two egg-laying hens.
-Of the various legends, this is the most famous Samoan story which speaks about kava history and growth everywhere.
+Of the various legends, this is the most famous Samoan story which speaks about the history of kava origins.